zarf-dev/proposals/0008-rework-inspect/README.md

 A new parent command `zarf dev inspect` will be introduced with the three subcommands specified below.
 #### zarf dev inspect definition
 ```
-Display the 'zarf.yaml' definition after flavors, templating, and component imports are applied.
+Displays the 'zarf.yaml' definition after flavors, templating, and component imports are applied
 Usage:
   zarf dev inspect definition [ DIRECTORY ] [flags]
 Flags: